Before live television, Synthetic Test Cricket used telegraph cables to bring the Ashes home to Australia.

 Born in London in 1882, as Charles Ridgway, Vaude had always wanted to be a performer.
 As a youth he haunted the music halls and vaudeville stages of the West End, imitating his favourite performers.

 In 1902, Vaude and his family moved to Australia, settling in WA.
-Vaude worked as a labourer, while he pursued his stage career in his spare time.
+Vaude worked during the day as a labourer, while he pursued his stage career after hours.

 Later he moved east, and after World War I established himself as a comedian in Victoria.
-Touring extensively, Vaude played a lot of regional venues and often appeared as part of a double act.
+Touring extensively, Vaude played regional venues and often appeared as part of a double act.
 His stage persona was manic, lending his sketches and comedy songs a livewire energy.

 3DB initially hired him to liven up their advertising, where his enthusiastic presence quickly endeared him to the audience.